rudderlabs/rudder-sdk-amp/README.md

 # Analytics for AMP

 You can use RudderStack's `amp-analytics` component to send event data from your AMP page, directly to Rudderstack and eventually to your configured destinations.
-Only Cloud mode destinations are supported as AMP directly sends data to our Server-side APIs,we then send this data to your configured destinations.
+Only Cloud mode destinations are supported as AMP directly sends data to our Server-side APIs, we then send this data to your configured destinations.
 ## How to use RudderStack with `amp-analytics`?

 This Quick Start Guide will help you get up and running with using RudderStack's `amp-analytics` component in no time.
 You just need to follow the steps below: